Tiesheng/harbour/README.md

 # Harbour: An agent for containers

 ## What is Harbour
-Harbour is a container node agent, which runs on the host machine, works as a proxy for containers to eliminate the differences of containers.
+Harbour is a container node agent, which runs on the host machine, works as a proxy for users to eliminate the differences between containers.
 For example, harbour takes over docker local socket and network port to provides services for clients.

 ## Try it out